-In 2015, the United States was the third-largest producer of rare earth elements worldwide having produced some four thousand metric tons of rare earth oxides.
-Nevertheless, the U.S. is also a major importer.
-Some 75 percent of all U.S. rare earth imports originate from China, while the rest comes from France, Japan, and other countries.
+China remains the largest global rare earth producing country after years of having this distinction.
+The most important provinces for Chinese production are Inner Mongolia and Sichuan.
+In 2022 the United States was distantly the world's second-largest producer of rare earth elements, having produced some 43,000 metric tons of bastnäsite mineral concentrates in rare earth oxide equivalent, as well as 250 metric tons of rare earth compounds and metals.
+Nevertheless, the U.S. is also a major importer of rare earths.
+Nearly three-quarters of all U.S. rare earth imports originated from China as of 2021, while the rest came from Malaysia, Estonia, Japan, and other countries.